arcuru/eideticadb/docs/src/user_guide/concepts/subtrees.md

 ## Subtree Implementation Details

-Each Subtree implementation in EideticaDB:
+Each Subtree implementation in Eidetica:

 1. Implements the `SubTree` trait
 2. Provides methods appropriate for its data structure